Choose Your Own Mortgage Rate

 Your Choice To Pay Discount Points Will Affect Your Rate

-Points, which are formally known as discount points, are a one-time fee paid at closing used to "buy-down" your mortgage rate.
+Points, , are a one-time fee paid at closing used to “buy-down” your mortgage rate.
 In general, paying one discount point will lower your mortgage rate by 25 basis points (0.25%).

 For example, if your quoted mortgage rate is 4.00%, you can opt to pay one discount point in order to get a rate of 3.75%.

-The cost of one discount point is equal to one percent of your borrowed amount such that one point paid on a loan at the 2016 mortgage loan limit of $424,100 would carry a cost of $4,241.
+The cost of one discount point is equal to one percent of your borrowed amount such that one point paid on a loan at the 2022 mortgage loan limit of $ would be one percent of that number.

 Discount points can also work in reverse.